-The debate over which are the best college football snacks can be a lively one in my household.
+The debate over which is the best college football snack can be a lively one in my household.
 My husband and I are both avid football fans.
 I prefer the NFL (Go Steelers) and he’s a die-hard college football fan (UNC Tarheels).
 The college football season starts next weekend already, and we are planning our kickoff menu!

 Football snacks are complicated for us!

 We both enjoy cooking, but when college football starts it doesn’t feel very fall-like here in North Carolina.
 In fact, it’s still screaming hot.
 Therefore, our early-season snacks are usually lighter and require less indoor cooking and rely heavily on the grill.